Flowers: A Warp Drive for Neural PDE Solvers: Theoretical Motivation

-Generalizing these ideas to systems of conservation laws---especially those with constraints and additional structure, as in compressible Euler and Navier--Stokes---is substantially more delicate.
-In Appendix~\ref{appendix:conservation-laws} we outline how \netnames can express the requisite components (multiple characteristic families, coupling, and source-like effects), by employing more than one head.
-In the next section we outline a different, wave perspective which requires multiple heads.
+Generalizing these ideas to systems of conservation laws and physics with constraints and additional structure, as in compressible Euler and Navier--Stokes, is more delicate.
+One example is that non-hyperbolic effects like divergence-free projectors may require convolutional operators.
+Interestingly, warps can approximate convolutions and more general integral operators.
+Consider the non-adaptive special case in which the offsets are fixed, $\varrho^{(h)}(x) \equiv -h$, rather than predicted from the input.
+A head then returns the shifted field $u(x - h)$.
+If such heads are combined with scalar or matrix-valued weights $a(x,h)$, the continuum-head limit gives